Q. What types of nursing programs are offered at Nicholls State University?

 Q. Can I get in to the nursing program?

 A. The word is competitive!
 Of course, the admission criteria must be followed to a “T”.
 Any student wanting to enter either program of study must meet the admission requirements of Nicholls and make an additional application to the program of study.
 You must know that meeting the minimum requirements for admission does not guarantee admission to the program.
-GPAs are higher than ever, and to be competitive in the admission process, your GPA needs to be sound.
-TALK to an ADVISER!
+TALK to an ADVISOR!
 For more details, see Admissions Procedures and Admissions Criteria.